System Requirements

 - Proxmox VE v8.0 and greater

-For the Virtual Appliance to operate as required, the host must meet the requirements and have the resources available as defined below.
+For the Virtual Appliance to operate as required, the underlying hypervisor host must meet the requirements and provide the Virtual Appliance the resource requirements defined below.

 *VMware Workstation does not currently support PCI passthrough, which is a requirement for running GPU transcription.